AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.2/README.md

 ## 🛡️ 4.
 Remediation
-To address the identified vulnerability of insufficient logging for sensitive incident data, this section implements SAP CAP's built-in security controls through:
+To address the identified vulnerability of insufficient logging for sensitive incident data, this section implements CAP's built-in security controls through:
   - **Personal Data Annotation** – Explicitly tags sensitive fields in incident records for GDPR compliance.
   - **Automated Audit Logging** – Tracks all access and modifications to protected data with @cap-js/audit-logging.

 #### 🪜 Step 1.
 Annotate Personal Data for Incidents

 - ▶️ **Action:**
-  - Copy the contents of **[data-privacy.cds](./srv/data-privacy.cds)** into project’s **/srv/data-privacy.cds** file.
+  - Copy the contents of **[data-privacy.cds](./srv/data-privacy.cds)** into the project’s **/srv/data-privacy.cds** file.
-  - Open **data-privacy.cds** file from your project and make sure the annotations for Incidents, and Incidents.conversation are present—exactly as shown here.
+  - Open the **data-privacy.cds** file from your project and make sure the annotations for Incidents, and Incidents.conversation are present - exactly as shown here.

 ```
 using { sap.capire.incidents as my } from './services';